The 30 Percent Rule for Home Renovations

 The 30% rule for renovations is a smart guideline that helps homeowners spend wisely.
 It protects your investment, keeps your budget in check, and makes sure your upgrades add real value to your home.

 Whether you are updating your kitchen, remodeling a bathroom, or planning a whole-home transformation, the 30% rule keeps you grounded.
-Calculate your ceiling, prioritize high-ROI projects, and work with experienced professionals who understand your goals.
+Calculate your ceiling, prioritize high-ROI projects, and work with experienced professionals who understand your local market.

-Ready to start your renovation project?
-Contact Mayflower Construction for a personalized consultation.
+Ready to start planning your renovation?
+Call Mayflower Kitchen and Bath at (703) 388-9088 or schedule a free consultation.
 Our team specializes in kitchen and bathroom remodeling throughout Northern Virginia, helping homeowners create beautiful spaces that deliver lasting value.

 Kitchen